isomerpages/enterprisesg-sac-cms/_resources/Frequently Asked Questions (FAQ).md

 **Food Safety Management System:** This scheme evaluates the technical competence, integrity and independence of certification bodies providing ISO 22000 certification, based on the general requirements of ISO/TS 22003 and CT 07 - SAC Criteria for Certification Bodies (FSMS).

 **Accreditation Scheme for Product Certification:**  This scheme evaluates the technical competence, integrity and independence of product certification bodies, based on the general requirements of ISO/IEC 17065 and IAF Guidance.

 More information for each accreditation scheme, can be obtained at [Accreditation Schemes section](/services/accreditation-services).

+More information for each accreditation scheme, can be obtained at [Accreditation Schemes section](/services/accreditation-services){:target="\_blank"}

 {: #qn5}
 #### What is the general procedure for getting accreditation?